StRigaud/Epiproj/README.md

 ## Acknowledgement

-This work was supported and highly tested by the [Polarity, Division, and Morphogenesis Team](https://science.institut-curie.org/research/biology-cancer-genetics-and-epigenetics/developmental-biology-and-genetics/team-bellaiche/) at Institut Curie, Paris, France.
+This work was supported and tested by the [Polarity, Division, and Morphogenesis Team](https://science.institut-curie.org/research/biology-cancer-genetics-and-epigenetics/developmental-biology-and-genetics/team-bellaiche/) at Institut Curie, Paris, France.